 LinkedIn can be a great marketing tool for brand maintenance, but more importantly, for measurable, thought leadership objectives and sales-supporting lead generation.
 Brand maintenance activities on LinkedIn include steadily adding connections, making regular status updates to both company pages and personal profiles, commenting on discussions and auto-posting blog articles in groups.
 While you need to do this, it is vital to want more than just increased shares, connections, and followers.
 If used wisely, getting ROI from LinkedIn can be a piece of cake.
-Here are 4 key tactics for acquiring ROI from LinkedIn and assist in lead nurturing, demand generation, and opportunity development.

 In order to achieve your goal of getting ROI from LinkedIn, you need to start by setting measurable objectives such as how many visitors do you want to drive to your landing page or how many influencers do you want to establish a connection with and so on.
 Next, you need to specify your target audience.
 LinkedIn has 238+ million users today.
 Obviously, not all of them is your target audience.
 Identifying your target audience helps you be more specific about the kind of content to offer them, know more about what grabs their attention, and what topics of interest do they have.